jonrandy/turboprop/README.md

 ```

-If you would like the above standard behaviours to be added to `Array.prototype` - giving in ANY array gaining the ability to behave like this with other arrays, objects, and strings - simply call `initialiseGlobally()`.
+If you would like the above standard behaviours to be added to `Array.prototype` - giving ANY array gaining the ability to behave like this with other arrays, objects, and strings - simply call `initialiseGlobally()`.